compose/transporter/README.md

 +------+---------+
 ```

-Lists all consumers and their associated offset in `log_dir`.
+Lists all consumers and their associated offset in `xlog_dir`.

 ```
-transporter offset -log_dir=/path/to/dir show sink +-------------------+---------+
+transporter offset -xlog_dir=/path/to/dir show sink +-------------------+---------+
 |     NAMESPACE     | OFFSET  |
 +-------------------+---------+